17 Dec Entrepreneurial role models in stories – the impact

 Exposure to fictional role models favourably impacts self-efficacy and behavioural intentions if students identify with role models, hold favourable attitudes toward the message, and experience positive emotional arousal.
 Successful role models reinforce role model identification and generate favorable attitudes toward the message, thus enhancing self-efficacy and entrepreneurial intention.
 Unsuccessful entrepreneurial role models also favourably reinforce the relationship between self-efficacy and entrepreneurial intention.

 Fantastic news!
 Not only do parental (real-life) influences matter, but so do characters in stories.
 Of course, the Clever Tykes stories have been created to achieve just this – to inspire the next generation of entrepreneurs through positive entrepreneurial role models.
-We’re hoping Code-it Cody, Walk-it Willow, and Change-it Cho (pictured) will do just that!
+We’re hoping Code-it Cody, Walk-it Willow, Change-it Cho (pictured) and Write-it Ryan will do just that!

 Great news!
 But here’s something else interesting: